footballhead/footballhead.github.io/README.md

 The _Sheet Music_ section references PDF and MIDI files that must be uploaded to the `music/` directory.
 Those files are not included in this repo.

+The _eBooks_ section references documents that must be uploaded to the `books/` directory.
+Those files are also not included in this repo.

 ## License